 Hannah is originally from County Armagh in Northern Ireland, but now lives in Devon.
 She qualified from Royal Veterinary College in London 2014 and spent eight months travelling around Asia & Australasia, volunteering at animal shelters in Sri Lanka, Malaysia and Fiji.
 Hannah enjoys all aspects of veterinary care, but is particularly interested in surgery and cardiology.
 She recently adopted a very cute American Bulldog puppy from the local rescue centre called Tilly, who keeps her busy!
 She is looking forward to meeting everyone and their animals.

-Katie graduated in 2000 and worked in the South East and Wales until moving to Devon in 2006.
-She gained the ESVPS certificate in small animal medicine in 2006 and more recently has been developing an interest in ophthalmology.
-Katie joined Westmoor in January 2018 to work alongside Chris and to undertake further ophthalmology training.
-She now lives in Plymouth with her young family who keep her very busy outside of work.
-She has a black Labrador, Holly, who loves the beach and an elderly white cat called Jasmine.
-Katie doesn't have a lot of spare time but she loves running and enjoys music when she can.
+Kate graduated in 2000 and worked in general practice in the south-east and Wales until moving to Devon in 2006.
+She gained the ESVPS certificate in small animal medicine in 2006 and more recently the BSAVA Post Graduate Certificate in Small Animal Ophthalmology.
+Kate joined Westmoor in 2016 to develop her ophthalmology interest.
+She lives in Plymouth with her young family who keep her very busy outside of work!
+They have a lively young Labrador called Rosco who keeps them on their toes.
+In the rare moments when she has time to herself she enjoys running and playing the piano (not at the same time!).

 Michael Sercombe BSc(Hons) BVSc MBA CertVOphthal MRCVS